ndesmo/rquery/README.md

 # rquery
-Query databases efficiently from R
+Auto save and reload database queries from R.

 To install, run the following command from R